Here are answers to our Frequently Asked Questions we hope you find helpful.

 Q: Whats included with my charter, and what additional costs are there?

 A: All trips include crew with a USCG liscensed Captain, rods, tackle, live bait, snacks, drinks, beer, and fish processing.
 3/4 days and overnights include breakfast and lunch.
 All longer trips include breakfast, lunch, and dinner.
-The only additional costs are the required licenses and permits.
+The only additional costs are the required licenses, permits, and crew gratuity.

 Q: Do I need to tip the captain and crew after a charter?
 If so, what is the recommended amount?